jthat/musl-cross-make/README.md

 The build system can be configured by providing a `config.mak` file in the top-level directory.
 The only mandatory variable is `TARGET`, which should contain a gcc target tuple (such as `i486-linux-musl`), but many more options are available.
-See the provided `config.mak.dist` and `presets/*` for examples.
+See the provided `config.mak.dist` for an example.

 To compile, run `make`.
 To install to `$(OUTPUT)`, run `make install`.